SamuelChua/Wifi-Cam/README.md

 ![Screenshot 2022-05-17 165326](https://user-images.githubusercontent.com/9492646/168771553-8c1bdca7-b0c1-4f9e-bae3-426936dc4b34.png)

+### Arduino (Vert_Hori)

+The code is designed to split the string of angles arduino.py sends into its horizontal & vertical components and having map the speed to control the movement of the servo

+## Video Demonstration

+*Insert Video of Demonstration/Link to Youtube*

-Ideas I experimented with along the way:
+## Ideas I experimented with along the way:

+### GNURadio
-Generating the output bin file:
+#### Generating the output bin file:
 - Using a selector block and n file sinks as output (Able to get 6 separate readings in 6 bin files but limitation was the version I was using couldn't update to latest selector block with input and output index to swap between different output indices.
 Additionally, having n sinks to give n separate readings wouldn't be sustainable to keep adding file sink blocks in GNURadio)

 ![Screenshot 2022-05-17 170300](https://user-images.githubusercontent.com/9492646/168773626-3483b6c3-6ccc-4434-85a8-b717e60b41ca.png)